YunniCho98/E4VRAnalysis/README.md

 # Empatica E4 and Pico Neo Pro 3 Eye VR Headset
 ### Summary
+This repository serves as a  guide for exploring the relationship between stress, arousal, autonomic nervous system behavior, and various physiological indicators measured by the Empatica E4 wearable device.
+It focuses on parameters such as skin temperature, heart rate (HR), heart rate variability (HRV) - specifically analyzing the inter-beat interval (IBI) and the root mean square of successive differences (RMSSD) to evaluate parasympathetic nervous system activity - and electrodermal activity (EDA), including detailed examination of the skin conductance response (SCR), skin conductance level (SCL), and total skin conductance (SC).
+**Note:** In this experimental workflow, event markers are derived from eye tracking data gathered using the Pico Neo Pro 3 Eye VR headset, which monitors scene changes and timestamps during the experiment.
+This process is adaptable for various experimental designs, allowing for straightforward modifications to the event marker extraction method in the data processing workflow to suit specific experimental procedures.

+## Data Analysis and Processing
+To produce all necessary output files, follow these steps:

+### Initial Data Processing
-This analysis focuses on extracting and analyzing skin temperature, cardiovascular measures - heart rate (HR) and heart rate variability (HRV), and electrodermal activity (EDA) - examining skin conductance response (SCR), skin conductance level (SCL), and the global mean skin conductance (SC).
-The aim is to explore correlations with stress, arousal, and autonomic nervous system behavior.
-HRV assessment used inter-beat interval (IBI) and root mean square of successive differences (RMSSD), the latter indicating parasympathetic activity by measuring the square root of the mean of the sum of the squares of differences between successive normal heartbeats.
-In this MATLAB-based data processing workflow, we first extract the start and end times of each Empatica recording to generate time vectors for all raw data segments.
-To account for the E4 device's varying sampling rates, data epochs are aligned by multiplying the sampling rates for EDA and skin temperature data by 4 (to match a 4 Hz sampling rate), leaving HR data unchanged (1 Hz), and averaging IBI over each epoch.
-VR headset timestamps (in UTC) are then integrated with E4 data to identify event markers and participant IDs.
-Subsequently, the data is organized by participant and batch processing is used to compute metrics such as changes in HR and skin temperature from baseline, mean IBI deviations, and RMSSD from baseline.
-For EDA analysis, the continuous decomposition analysis (CDA) method was employed using the Ledalab V.3.4.9 toolbox, following default settings for response windows (1-4 seconds post-stimulus), minimum amplitude thresholds (0.01 μS), and smoothing techniques to compute mean SCR, SCL fluctuations, and global mean SC for each participant.
-These metrics, and their variations from baseline, were then extracted for statistical analysis.
+In this MATLAB-based workflow for processing data, we first extract the start and end times from each Empatica recording to create time vectors for every segment of raw data.
+To manage the varying sampling rates of the E4 device, we align data epochs by adjusting the sampling rates for EDA and skin temperature data to 4 Hz, while maintaining HR data at 1 Hz, and averaging the IBI for each epoch.
+VR headset timestamps, in UTC, are integrated with E4 data to pinpoint event markers and identify participant IDs.
+The data is then sorted by participant, and batch processing calculates metrics like HR and skin temperature changes from the baseline, average IBI deviations, and RMSSD from the baseline.
-To generate all the output files, please do as follows.

-### Analysis of Empatica E4 data
 The Empatica E4 data is processed using the [script_gen_csv.m](script_gen_csv.m) file.
 1. Simply run the [script_gen_csv.m](script_gen_csv.m) script to create the result files.
 2. Once the script is done processing, you will get a folder [results](results) with the processed data.

 ### Ledalab for EDA analysis
+For analyzing EDA, we utilize the continuous decomposition analysis (CDA) technique via the Ledalab V.3.4.9 toolbox, adhering to default settings for response windows (1-4 seconds post-stimulus), minimum amplitude thresholds (0.01 μS), and employing smoothing methods to calculate the mean skin conductance response (SCR), skin conductance level (SCL) fluctuations, and overall skin conductance (SC) for each participant.
+These metrics, alongside their deviations from the baseline, are extracted for further statistical analysis.

 To use Ledalab for EDA analysis, you can use the custom version of LedaLab that is available in the [ledalab-349](ledalab-349) folder.
 This version of Ledalab has been modified to work with the E4 data and newer versions of MATLAB.
 1. The first step is to collect the EDA data files for batch processing.
 After running [script_gen_csv.m](script_gen_csv.m), the EDA data files will become available in the [data_batch_for_ledalab](data_batch_for_ledalab) folder.
 2. Navigate in MATLAB into the [data_batch_ledalab_output](data_batch_ledalab_output) folder and run the [script_leda_lab_analysis.m](script_leda_lab_analysis.m) script.
 This will process the EDA data files in batch mode with the settings in the script.
 Note that Ledalab will dump the result files in the current working directory, which is why we wanted to change directory earlier.
 Otherwise, you may manually copy all the generated files named `_era.mat` int o that folder
 3. Then, you can run [script_gen_csv_eda.m](script_gen_csv_eda.m) to generate the output CV files.

-## Data Analysis and Processing
 ### Output structure:
 #### 1. earliest:
 - **Description:** Contains information about the earliest recorded data.